pnpenumaka/Learning-Embedded/README.md

+Welcome!
-Welcome to the Learning Embedded Systems repository!
+My Learning process in Embedded Systems repository!
 This repository is designed to help you get started with embedded systems development, covering microcontrollers, sensors, communication protocols, and real-world projects.

-What You'll Learn
+What i Learn

-📌 Basics of Embedded Systems and Microcontrollers-
+📌 Basics of Embedded Systems-
+Electrical Stream
+   ✴️ Electricity
+   ✴️ Voltage
+   ✴️ Current
+   ✴️ Resistance
+   ✴️ Power
+   ✴️ Energy